RedNeckSnailSpit/RedNeckSnailSpit/README.md

 # RedNeckSnailSpit

 Welcome to my humble slice of GitHub!
 I'm a Full Stack Developer (mostly for fun), wrangling web tech like PHP, JS, CSS, HTML, and backend wizardry with Python and MariaDB/MySQL (MariaDB is my go-to).
-Occasionally, I dabble in Lua (thanks, ComputerCraft!) or the Python-like language from _The Farmer Was Replaced_—because why not?
+Occasionally, I dabble in Lua (thanks, ComputerCraft!) or the Python-like language from _The Farmer Was Replaced_ — because why not?

 ---

 ## My Stack
 - **Frontend:** HTML, CSS, JavaScript
-- **Backend:** PHP, Python, MariaDB/MySQL
+- **Backend:** PHP, Python, MariaDB/MySQL/SQLite
-- **Sporadic Ventures:** Lua (ComputerCraft), game scripting
+- **Sporadic Ventures:** Lua (ComputerCraft)

 ---

 ## Open Source Enthusiast
 I live for open source.
-No favorite projects—just a fan of anything open and collaborative!
+No favorite projects — just a fan of anything FOSS.

 Some of my go-tos:
 - [Pterodactyl](https://github.com/pterodactyl/panel)
 - The *arr Stack (Sonarr, Radarr, Lidarr, etc.)